Health Sciences Student

-There are two opportunities to be considered for program admission each fall; for ADN, PTA or Medical Assisting, an early admission process for students who meet all criteria and take the TEAS by the February cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the May cutoff date.
+There are two opportunities to be considered for program admission each fall; for ADN or PTA, an early admission process for students who meet all criteria and take the TEAS by the February cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the May cutoff date; for Medical Assisting students, an early admission process for students who meet all criteria by the February cutoff date, and a final admission process for students who meet all criteria by the June cutoff date.
 Students are chosen from each group.

 Each fall those student applicants who have the highest rank on their grades earned in BIO-168, BIO-169, ENG-111, ENG-112, ENG-113 or 114 and MAT-152 (current High School students in top 15% of class receive ten points) and the Test of Essential Academic Skills (TEAS) will be admitted into the ADN program.
 Medical Assisting student applicants will be ranked based on their GPA and grades earned in ENG-111, PSY-118 or PSY-150, BIO-163 and MED-121 (current high school students in the top 15% of class will receive 10 points).